daizutabi/ivory/docs/quickstart.md

 print(target)
 ```

-If you don't need a whole run instance, `Client.load_instance()` is a better choice to save time and memory.
+If you don't need a whole run instance, the `Client.load_instance()` function is a better choice to save time and memory.

 ```python
 results = client.load_instance(run_ids[0], 'results')